avabellaw/crystal-clear-opticians/readme.md

 * Strategy - Project requirements and audience.
 * Scope - What features to include based on the strategy plane?
 * Structure - The structure of information and how it's grouped.
-* Skeleton - How is the information presented and navigated?
+* Skeleton - How the information presented and navigated.
 * Surface - The look and feel of the project.

 ### User Stories